Port River: Shipping and industrial use

 The banks of the river are largely industrialised and have some of Adelaide's wharves, bulk cargo and container handling facilities.
 Large ship transport vessels use the river's main channel.
-Port Adelaide is a tidal port, with several shipping berths along the length of the estuary, from the western side of the Lefevre Peninsula, along Outer Harbour, Osborne, to its innermost berths at Inner Harbour.
+Port Adelaide is a tidal port, with several shipping berths along the length of the estuary, from the western side of the Lefevre Peninsula, along Outer Harbor, Osborne, to its innermost berths at Inner Harbour.

 The shipping channel has been dredged at various instances since the establishment of Port Adelaide to accommodate larger vessels.
 Dredging occurred most recently between June and September 2019.
 That dredging widened the basin and deepened the channel in order to accommodate Post-Panamax container ships and larger cruise ships to benefit the tourism industry.

 ASC (formerly the Australian Submarine Corporation) has its construction and maintenance facility and dock at Osborne.

 There is a heritage-listed former Quarantine Station on Torrens Island and a small timber jetty adjacent to it.

 Torrens Island Power Station and the Pelican Point Power Station, draw seawater from the Port River for cooling purposes and return it at an elevated temperature.

 The worst environmental disaster to occur in South Australian marine waters was the St Kilda salt fields brine spill, which killed of hectares of mangroves, samphires and other vegetation.
 As of 2022, elevated salinity levels in the estuary near the salt fields remain problematic.